KhronosGroup/glTF/specification/2.0/README.md

 | `5123`&nbsp;(UNSIGNED_SHORT)|`f = c / 65535.0`|`c = round(f * 65535.0)`|

 Animation Sampler's `input` accessor **must** have `min` and `max` properties defined.

+> **Implementation Note:** Animations with non-linear time inputs, such as time warps in Autodesk 3ds Max or Maya, are not directly representable with glTF animations. glTF is a runtime format and non-linear time inputs are expensive to compute at runtime.
+Exporter implementations should sample a non-linear time animation into linear inputs and outputs for an accurate representation.

 A Morph Target animation frame is defined by a sequence of scalars of length equal to the number of targets in the animated Morph Target.
 Morph Target animation is by nature sparse, consider using [Sparse Accessors](#sparse-accessors) for storage of Morph Target animation.